Acclaimed Motown tunesmith

 Legendary team with Brian and Eddie Holland; wrote dozens of hits for The Supremes, Four Tops, Isley Brothers and Martha and the Vandellas

-Lamont Dozier was born and raised in Detroit, and was surrounded by music as a child.
-He began writing lyrics and music before he was a teenager.
+Lamont Dozier was born and raised in Detroit and was surrounded by music as a child, beginning to write lyrics and music before he was a teenager.

 After leaving Motown, Holland-Dozier-Holland had a string of hits on the Invictus and Hot Wax labels that rank with their best at Motown.
 The post-Motown period produced Freda Payne's "Band Of Gold" and Chairmen of the Board's "Give Me Just A Little More Time" and “Why Can’t We Be Lovers”.